 Windscribe is based in the unsafe jurisdiction of Canada, which is part of the 5-Eyes alliance.
 However, the VPN still offers a reliable no-logging policy to users.
 It further comes with a built-in ad-blocker that blocks unwanted ads on every site you visit.
 Furthermore, a distinct feature that this VPN offers is a DoubleHop feature, which will level up your security in Singapore.

 Apart from being secure, you can also use Windscribe to unblock streaming services across the world using its servers in other countries.
 Using its server network, you can unblock HBO, BBC iPlayer, and more easily.
+It is also one of the best free VPN in UK.

 However, with this VPN, you might face some connectivity issues as it offers an average speed of 36 Mbps on a 100 Mbps connection, which is quite less.
 When tested with BBC iPlayer, we only faced multiple lags.